vimcaw/tocbot/README.md

 ## Requirements

 This library uses **vanilla JavaScript**.
 It is less than 350 bytes of CSS and about 3.6Kb of JavaScript (minified and gzipped).
-The only dependency this script has is [zenscroll](https://github.com/zengabor/zenscroll) (which is small and has no dependencies).
+The only dependency this script has is [zenscroll](https://github.com/zengabor/zenscroll) (which is small and has no dependencies). **NOTE:** to exclude anchor elements from smooth scrolling, add the class `noZensmooth` ([source](https://github.com/zengabor/zenscroll#16-exclude-a-link-from-the-automatic-smooth-scrolling)).

 This script works in **all modern browsers and IE 9+**.